CronyTips/CronyTips/content/post/2020/pcmanfm-great-minimal-file-manager.md

 ---

 I hope that this post helped you in search of a minimal and lightweight file manager.
+Also tell me in the comments about any other good linux file manager.